Current status: Closed

 The government continues working toward amending the Copyright Act for the benefit of all Canadians.

-The consultation will focus on the impacts of recent developments in AI on the creative industries and the economic impacts that these technologies have, or could have, on Canadians, and it will look at whether change is required to further improve or reinforce copyright policy for a modern, evolving Canadian economy.
+The consultation focused on the impacts of recent developments in AI on the creative industries and the economic impacts that these technologies have, or could have, on Canadians, and it looked at whether change is required to further improve or reinforce copyright policy for a modern, evolving Canadian economy.

 Stakeholder feedback will inform the government's policy development process.